 Whether you’ve inherited a hot water tank in the house you just bought or you’ve been living in a home for a while and haven’t checked on your hot water tank … ever… it’s a good idea to read over your water heater manual and give the unit an inspection (we’ll tell you what to look for).

-If nothing seems amiss and you are satisfied with how it’s functioning, it should be good to go a couple months before another check-up.
+If nothing seems amiss and you are satisfied with how it’s functioning, it should be good to go a couple of months before another check-up.
 Here is a schedule to follow for hot water heater maintenance.

 Every Two Months